jsguy/misojs/README.md

 * Collections
 * Relations: has one, has many, belongs to one, belongs to many, etc...

-I'm considering using restify to create an API, and then a "store" object similar to what you mentioned.
+I'm considering using restify to create a JSON API, and then a "store" object similar to what you mentioned, using bookshelf.js, that looks quite neat, and would allow us to make it work both client and server side.
+It would also nicely separate concerns.

-### V
+### Views

-* Handling of composed views
+* Handling of composed views (this might be handy: https://github.com/philtoms/mithril.elements/)

-* Allow naming views anything - probably need to refactor routing setup a little to allow named views
+### General (not required for initial release, but nice to have)

+* Scaffolding solution that can create basic mvc (see bin/miso.bin.js)
+* Skeleton support, to allow user to generate a particular type of app, eg: "admin app", "blog", etc...

+### Refactor libraries

+* Refactor sugartags/bindings/etc... to include require-style exposure by default.